dotnet-da/group_2/README.md

 # Instructions: Backend documentation
 The backend is documented using the Postman-configuration.
 Just import the Postman-configuration, all available requests are found there.

+# Instructions: Admin login
+Admin-login is not possible via the frontend.
+The Admin-account has access rights to everything the API can do.